msebald/Discourse-donation-icon-toggle/README.md

 # Discourse-donation-icon-toggle

-The component only shows or hide a button added with https://meta.discourse.org/t/custom-header-links-icons/86307?u=canapin.
+The component only shows or hide fo 1 year a button added with https://meta.discourse.org/t/custom-header-links-icons/86307?u=canapin using a cookie.

 It needs to be forked for your own purpose, it won't work out of the shelf.